Learning objectives

 - The team functions at a high level — members are interdependent, flexible, and focused on shared goals.
 Conflict is managed constructively, and the team can handle complex tasks with minimal supervision.

 - The team disbands after completing its task.
-This stage involves reflection, celebration, and sometimes grief over the end of meaningful working relationships.
+This stage was added by Tuckman & Jensen (1977) and involves reflection, celebration, and sometimes grief over the end of meaningful working relationships.

 While intuitively appealing, the model has limitations: it implies a linear progression that many teams do not follow.
 Teams can regress to earlier stages when facing new challenges, membership changes, or external shocks.